 If you are concerned about the financial cost of a 72-hour hold, there are steps you can take to manage the expense.
 One important step is to communicate with the facility’s billing department and ask about payment options, payment plans, or financial assistance.
 You can also research mental health facilities in your area to find one that offers a sliding scale fee based on your income.

-Contact Simmrin Law Group today for additional help with 72-hour holds.
+Contact Simmrin Law Group today for additional help.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form